toddledev/documentation/docs/09-components/03-interface-and-lifecycle/index.md

 2. In the **Lifecycle** section add actions to the `On attribute change` event

 ::: info
-The `On attribute change` event is always triggered when any attribute is changed.
+The `On attribute change` event is always triggered when any attribute of the component is changed.
 :::

 ## Internal state management